HAVE A GO AT OLYMPIC SPORTS

 The operational cost of running the Games in Queensland will also be offset by a minimum $2.5 billion contribution from the IOC, plus sponsorship and ticket sales.
 A Queensland Games will be cost neutral or may even turn a profit in terms of operations.

-Queensland will need to upgrade transport infrastructure between the Sunshine Coast, Brisbane and the Gold Coast if it hopes to host the 2032 Games, but these transport improvements are needed anyway because of the rapidly growing population.
+Queensland is upgrading transport infrastructure between the Sunshine Coast, Brisbane and the Gold Coast to host the 2032 Games, but these transport improvements are needed anyway because of the rapidly growing population.
 The improvements are not Games dependent.

 Queensland offered a unified approach with the Federal Government, Queensland Government, Council of Mayors South East Queensland (COMSEQ) and the Australian Olympic Committee joined together to take the opportunity forward.